Average Weather in Tulsa Oklahoma, United States

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Tulsa experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Tulsa experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Tulsa varies throughout the year.

 The wind is most often from the south for 10 months, from February 24 to December 26, with a peak percentage of 68% on July 5.
 The wind is most often from the north for 1.9 months, from December 26 to February 24, with a peak percentage of 38% on January 1.

 Best Time of Year to Visit

 To characterize how pleasant the weather is in Tulsa throughout the year, we compute two travel scores.